twhite17/MARIE.py/README.md

 # MARIE.py
 A simple Assembler and Emulator(kind of) for MARIE (Machine Architecture that is Really Intuitive and Easy) Yes, emulator not simulator.
 This is because this implementation lacks a lot of the visualisation tools and other features that come in the MARIE.js simulator.
-Additionally code needs to be "assembled" by an assembler which is more like the functionality of an emulator even though this project isn't technically an emulator either.
+Additionally code needs to be "assembled" by an assembler which is more like the functionality of an emulator.

 Why did I make this?